After tempting Cubs fans, Peter Gammons thinks Bryce Harper will pick the Yankees

 “If I were to guess one place, it would be the Yankees,” Gammons said, thereby creating the above headline.
 “Because they’re going to have so much money to spend at the time he’s out there.
 And there’s no doubt in my mind that Bryce could take the pressure of playing in New York.
 I mean, this guy was on the cover of Sports Illustrated at 16, was made out to be a divisive figure by the time he would have been a freshman in college — which, he wasn’t a divisive figure, but that’s the image, because he’s brash.

-“But I think that he can handle New York,” Gammons went on, “and I think that they would pay huge money.
+“But I think that he can handle New York, and I think that they would pay huge money.
 And by the time he would get there … I think two years from now when Gleyber Torres is there and a couple more kids come along, I think they’re going to be an absolute monster powerhouse for years.
 And add Harper to that, it could really be something.
 It’s a great investment because they could own the city, and we know that all the television ratings and attendance go with it.
 I think it would be a great pick.”

 For this week, anyhow.